CHIP's 2021 -'22 Update Effort

 In 2019 CHIP led a Community Health Assessment (CHA) process throughout Jefferson County.
-From 2020-2021 community stakeholders have focused to consider the CHA data results, develop goals, and articulate goals, strategies, action and metrics for CHIP's 2021 Community Health Improvement Plan (CHIP) Update, The community, led by CHIP team John Nowak and Lori Fleming, are working to present a draft CHIP 2021 Update to the Joint Board for approval in the Fall of 2021.
-Once the 2021 CHIP Update has been approved, the three Age-Band workgroups will begin to execute the Strategic Plan they have developed over the past year.
+From 2020-2021 community stakeholders have focused to consider the CHA data results, develop goals, and articulate goals, strategies, action and metrics for CHIP's 2021 Community Health Improvement Plan (CHIP) Update, Agencies, organizations and community advocates, led by CHIP team John Nowak and Lori Fleming, developed a draft update CHIP Plan.
+The draft Plan will next be approved by the Governing Body in 2022..
+Once the 2022 CHIP Update has been approved, the three Age-Band workgroups will begin to execute the Strategic Plan held therein.

 The CHIP partnership is an innovative collaboration between Jefferson Healthcare (JCH), the City of Port Townsend and Jefferson County Public Health (JCPH) devoted to identifying the most pressing health priorities for Jefferson County and actions that will lead to improvements.